 They’d be good at writing meta descriptions because they know that the secret to being picked first is to stand out.

 So if you write meta descriptions that are clear, compelling and have an active voice, you’re shouting at your visitors “pick me!”

-That’s not to say we should ignore your SEO keywords.
-After all, you SEO keywords should be the main subject of your content.
-And if your meta description has to explain your content, it makes sense that you’ll include your keywords in there anyway.
+That’s not to say we should ignore your SEO Dublin keywords.
+After all, your SEO keywords should be the main subject of your content.
+And if your meta description has to explain your content, it makes sense that you’ll include your keywords in there, anyway.

 More secrets on how to create superior meta descriptions?

 Here’s how to do that…

 An SEO expert in Ireland will always include target keywords

 As mentioned earlier, your keywords should be the main subject of the page.
 So by including them, you’re simply highlighting the main subject to potential visitors.

 This help to reassure the potential visitor that your page is in fact about what they’re searching for.